dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     Right: Total copy numbers (top) and minor allele fractions (bottom) across the genome in one cell from an ovarian tumor.
 </div>

-By grouping similar cells into clones and tracking them over time, DLP+ data provides a picture of competition between different clones.
+By grouping cells with similar copy numbers into clones and tracking them over time, DLP+ data provides a picture of competition between different clones.
+In some experiments, some clones were observed expanding through time, while others became extinct.
-This indicates that selection plays an important role during tumor growth, and certain genomic profiles are preferred over others {% cite salehi2021clonal %}.
+This indicates that selection plays an important role during tumor growth, and certain CNAs are preferred over others as cancer progresses {% cite salehi2021clonal %}.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">